freddan88/Simple-PHP-REST-API/README.md

 ### Functionalities:

-1. Security checks on api key and originating
+1. Security checks of api key and origin
 2. Will generate and send CSRF-token to client
 3. Validation and sanitization of data from user
 4. Error messages are sent back to client as json